giantpaper/gpig-care/PelletlessDiet.md

 <http://www.guinealynx.info/forums/viewtopic.php?t=56913>

 ### Hypervitaminosis D
-(No idea what the max level of Vit D is for a guinea pig right now.)

 > "I'd just urge caution.
 D is a fat-soluble vitamin and stored in the body.
 I'd be reaaalllll worried about an eventual toxic buildup if the supplemented amount was more than truly miniscule."
 [3][4]